-If you’re looking for a distraction or just spending more time at home, you can’t beat reading a book.
+You can’t beat reading a book if you’re looking for a distraction or just spending more time at home.

-many book readers are often confused about choosing what books are appropriate and interesting to read.
-One solution is to choose books that are best sellers or ask for recommendations from friends.
+Many book readers are often confused about choosing the right and exciting books to read.
+One solution is to select books that are best sellers or ask friends for recommendations.

 Lots of book recommendations worth reading for this summer.
 But these 5 books may be your choice to read.
 I’ve resumed the review for the recommended 2020 books.

 1. The Subtle Art of Not Giving a F*ck by Mark Marson

 This is one of the best books I’ve read in years.
 Mark Marson explains very well to the overthinkers or anyone else to be able to prioritize things for thought so as not to become an overload in the head.